neo-mashiro/MRI/lab2/README.md

 ---------------------------------------------------
 ```

 For testing purposes, we have compared our results to some existing library functions such as `mutual_info_score` from `sklearn.metrics`, all the numbers match up to the 15-th digit precision.
-Based on the images we have, here are some brief conclusions:

 As it turns out, the more similar two images are, the larger the mutual information value is.
-The first two pairs of images share a lot of similarity, so the mutual info values are higher.
+The first two pairs of images share a lot in common, so the mutual info values are higher.
 The second pair only differs in grayscale intensities, so this pair has the highest mutual info.
 In the first pair, J1 is a little blurred, so the mutual info drops a bit.
-All other pairs have a significantly lower mutual info because they are much less similar.
+All the other pairs have a significantly lower mutual info because they are much less similar.

 The Pearson correlation coefficient fails to detect any non-linear relationship, so it's does not give us
 very useful information.
-For example, both the third and the fourth pair have different images, so the Pearson coefficient should be close, but it turns out that they differ a lot simply due to random shapes and noise.
+For example, both the third and the fourth pair have different images, so the Pearson coefficient should be close, but it turns out that they differ a lot simply due to random shapes and noises.

 The sum of squared difference, in some cases does not seem to be a reliable metric when it comes to image similarity.
 For example, although the first two pairs of images exactly overlap, the computed SSDs are very high.
 In fact, I2 is a bit noisier than I1, and J2 is a darker version of J1.
 It turns out that SSD is relatively sensitive to the overall image intensity, so a small constant change of intensity on every pixel leads to a very large SSD.
 On the other hand, the next two pairs of images are very different, but they have a much lower SSD just because their overall intensity pattern is similar.

 ## Part 3: spatial transforms

+**Generate a 3D grid of evenly spaced points, implement rigid and affine transform, test and visualize the functions on the 3D point cloud.
+The transforms must include translation, rotation as well as scaling on all three axes.**

 To play with spatial transforms, first we generate a 3D meshgrid of evenly spaced points using `np.mgrid[0:21,0:21,0:5]`, which gives us a 20 x 20 x 4 rectangular prism.

 ![img](images/31.png)

-Next, we unravel the meshgrid and vertically stack all three dimensions together, plus a vector of ones and take the transpose, to convert it into homogeneous coordinates.
-Then, we can apply a 4 x 4 transform matrix on every data point to reshape the box.
-Below is a visualization of the mix of translation, rotation and scaling.
+Next, we unravel the meshgrid and vertically stack all three dimensions together, plus a vector of ones and then take the transpose, this will convert it into homogeneous coordinates.
+Then, we can apply a 4 x 4 transform matrix on every data point to reshape the box, and finally visualize the box.

 ![img](images/32.png)